mghextreme/pipefy-uipath-activities/docs/getPhaseCards.md

 ### &lt;In&gt; Amount : int

-Amount to get.
+Amount of cards to get.

 ### &lt;In&gt; AfterCursor : string

 Page cursor to continue.

+> Obtain this value from the field _NextPageCursor_.

 ### &lt;In&gt; AssignedTo : long[]

-IDs of the assignees
+IDs of the assignees.

 ### &lt;In&gt; IgnoreIDs : long[]